pnposch/FitTrackee/docsrc/source/features/administration.rst

 The following parameters can be set:

 - active users limit (default: 0).
 If 0, registration is enabled (no limit defined).
-- maximum size of workout file (individually uploaded or in a zip archive, default: 1Mb)
+- maximum size of workout file (individually uploaded or in a zip archive, default: 1MB (1,048,576 bytes))
-- maximum size of zip archive (default: 10Mb)
+- maximum size of zip archive (default: 10MB (10,485,760 bytes))
 - maximum number of files in the zip archive (default: 10)
 - maximum number of files for synchronous processing (default: 10).
 If the maximum number of files in the zip archive equals the maximum number of files for synchronous processing, asynchronous upload is disabled.